 3. Have a clear working space:

 A chaotic work space can quickly become a distraction and by decluttering you’ll be keeping disruptions at bay.
 If you prefer to work at home, write at a desk or table (not on your bed!) – you’ll feel much more productive and won’t be tempted to nap or get distracted.
-Content Ambassador Lina has given her advice on creating a productive study spot at home.
+Student Content Creator Lina has given her advice on creating a productive study spot at home.
 Having a designated box or file for all your paperwork can also be handy, as you can keep everything you need in one place and won’t be wasting time searching for something you need for that day.

 4. Don’t be afraid to stop: